 The industry works relentlessly to delay and defeat tobacco control efforts around the world so that it can protect its profits.
-Globally, efforts to keep the industry out of health policy are progressing slowly and much work remains to be done.
+Though there is some progress, this second annual report finds certain areas of interference remain problems across the globe.

 Select an indicator:

 When the tobacco industry interferes with government efforts to develop tobacco control policies.

 The Dutch government requires that all civil servants comply with the “Code of Conduct for Integrity in the State,” which includes a clause that encourages avoiding tobacco industry lobbyists and prohibits lobbying by former ministers for two years after leaving office.
 This protocol prevents undue influence from the industry and its representatives and helps promote transparency.

 In Colombia, Philip Morris International lobbied the Ministry of Finance to defeat a proposed tax increase.
 The Constitutional Court ruled the tax reform adopted through Law 1943 of 2018 was unconstitutional because of procedural defects.
 Although there were attempts by congressmen to increase taxes on tobacco products, the government was reluctant to introduce such amendments to the original bill.
 Consequently, there were no advances on this front.

 The tobacco industry spends millions of dollars on so-called corporate social responsibility (CSR) activities each year.

 All tobacco-related CSR activities are banned in Iran and there are no instances of any CSR activities.

 In Pakistan, British American Tobacco (BAT) donated US $35,450 to the Prime Minister for a dam fund just one month before the government announced its updated budget.